1. What debts is the estate responsible for?

 Yes.
 Under Arizona law, up to $37,000 in statutory allowances is available to the surviving spouse and dependent children.
 These allowances take priority over all creditors except the expenses of administration.

 Life insurance death benefits are protected from creditors in Arizona.
 The amount of the exemption is unlimited, provided the beneficiary did not also agree to be responsible for the debt.
 However, Arizona law gives the surviving spouse and children up to $20,000 of claim-free life insurance proceeds even if they are also obligated to pay the debt.
-In other words, if a person dies with no assets, but owned a $20,000 life insurance policy, then the survivors can inherit the life insurance proceeds free of any creditor claims.
+In other words, if a person dies insolvent but owned a life insurance policy, then a spouse or child can still inherit up to $20,000 of life insurance proceeds free of any creditor claims.

 A surviving spouse may also qualify for a homestead exemption.
 This refers to the first $150,000 of equity in a primary residence.
 The surviving spouse may continue to enjoy the benefit of the homestead exemption, except a determined creditor could force a sale of the home if there is more than $150,000 in equity.
 The spouse would keep the first $150,000, but the balance would be available to creditors.